oliviazhang0809/cassandra-sandbox/README.md

 In the prompt, you can specify the `provider` of your machines: v -- virtualbox, o -- openstack.

 If you are running with c3 instances, you need to set up `seed_ip` in `Vagrantfile` after you have seed node up so that the client nodes can have a recognizable ip address to join the cluster.
-Currently there is no way to automate this process.
+Currently there is no way to automate this process since I'm not sure how to set up fixed IP address for c3 instance.

 ## Check Your Handiwork
 You can easily log in to your box by